blockspacer/CXXCTP/README.md

 Clang is a compiler while this project is a transpiler, that transforms code to standardized c++ code without the need to modify llvm/assembly.

-Because the tool's output is C++ code, you can compile transpiled code using emscripten, use static code analizers, run code inside cling e.t.c.
+Because the tool's output is C++ code, you can compile transpiled code using emscripten, use static code analizers, run code inside cling etc.

 CXXCTP allows you to create and share scripts for

 - source code check (like codestyle validation)
 - source code transformation (like alphabetical sort of all public functions inside some class)
 - compile-time programming (like retrieve source code modification rules from remote server and save them in some folder)
-- e.t.c.
+- etc.

 ## Writing code that writes code